Grammar of Assent: Reception

 Newman wrote the Grammar of Assent as a response to the enlightenment empiricism of British thinkers like John Locke, David Hume, and John Stuart Mill to demonstrate that strict syllogistic, deductive reasoning standards are inappropriate for almost every part of a person's epistemology.

 At its release, the Grammar was read among scholars and theologians, but not among a general audience.
 The work's readership increased over time.

 The work, along with Newman's other scholarship, had such a strong influence on Vatican II and its leading theologians Yves Congar, Henri de Lubac, and Jean Daniélou, that Pope Paul VI called it "Newman's Council".

 Philosopher Jay Newman wrote of the Grammar that it is "with good reason, one of the most famous of all philosophical approaches to the subject of belief."

 Oxford philosopher Anthony Kenny writes that Ludwig Wittgenstein's final notes on philosophy just before his death mention Newman and his "posthumously published On Certainty covers many of the same topics as the Grammar of Assent, uses many of the same illustrations, and draws some of the same conclusions".

-Bishop Barron called the Grammar a "wonderfully dense and seminal text".
+Bishop Robert Barron called the Grammar a "wonderfully dense and seminal text".